jethornton/flexgui/docs/source/ini.rst

 Stylesheets
 -----------

-To use a built-in input stylesheet, add either
+To use a built-in input stylesheet with no color changes choose one of the following
 ::

 	INPUT = touch
-	or
 	INPUT = keyboard

-To use a built in theme choose from one of the following
+To use a built in theme with coloring choose one of the following
 ::

 	THEME = blue